KeitaASHIDA/KeitaASHIDA.github.io/index.md

 T Yoshimizu, H Shidara, <u>K Ashida</u>, K Hotta, K Oka
 _Journal of Experimental Biology_, jeb.
 182790

 This article revealed that chemotactic behavior of a nematode is affected by around worms.
-The worms modulated turning behavior againt odor decrease by their pheromone.
+The worms modulated turning behavior against odor decrease by their pheromone.
 I mainly performed computer simulation of odor diffusion in this paper.

 ### Education
 2016 Sep. ~ Ph.
 D at Keio University